gustafnk/microservice-websites-site/index.md

 ### Heterogenous system

 - Allowing for diversity of technology (including different versions of software) is critical for evolvability
 - The architecture itself should not be a limit for diversity of technolog.
-Instead, the limit should rather be the "cognitive capacity" of the organisation, i.e. being able to move between teams quite easily
+Instead, the limit should other organisational factors, like being able to quite easily move between teams, etc

 <!-- - What's the business value of doing things differently?
 Innovation, standards, commodification, optimisations -->